-Per and polyfluoroalkyl substances, also referred to as PFAS chemicals have been used in a wide range of consumer and industrial products since the 1940's.
-These chemicals are known for their resistance to grease, oil, water, and heat and are common in stain and water resistant fabrics, carpeting, cleaning products, paints, and fire-fighting foam.
+Per and polyfluoroalkyl substances, also referred to as PFAS chemicals, have been used in a wide range of consumer and industrial products since the 1940's.
+These chemicals are known for their resistance to grease, oil, water, and heat and are common in stain and water-resistant fabrics, carpeting, cleaning products, paints, and fire-fighting foam.
 These chemicals are durable compounds that break down very slowly over time and are sometimes referred to as 'forever chemicals' for their ability to persist in the environment.
 PFAS, as a class of chemicals, consists of thousands of individual chemical compounds.

-EPA's fifth round of Unregulated Contaminant Monitoring Rule (UCMR5) will require water systems serving greater than 3,300 people to sample for 29 PFAS chemicals starting in 2023.
-BMU sampled for UCMR5 in December 2023 and will again in June 2024.
-BMU's results for the December 2023 UCMR 5 sampling were below detection level for all 29 PFAS compounds.
-In March, 2023, the U.S. Environmental Protection Agency (EPA) proposed draft drinking water standards for six (6) individual PFAS compounds, including PFOA, PFOS, PFBS, GenX (HFPO-DA), PFNA, & PFHxS.
-Please note that proposed drinking water standards remain a draft proposal until the formal adoption period is complete (earliest estimated effective date will be mid-2025), and as such are subject to change.
-Once EPA's PFAS rule is effective, routine testing for PFAS will be required for drinking water systems and any detections will be included in future annual water quality reports.
+EPA's fifth round of Unregulated Contaminant Monitoring Rule (UCMR5) required water systems serving greater than 3,300 people to sample for 29 PFAS chemicals starting in 2023.
+BMU sampled for UCMR5 in December 2023 and again in June 2024.
+BMU's results for the June 2024 UCMR5 sampling were below detection level for all 29 PFAS compounds.
+In April 2024, the U.S. Environmental Protection Agency (EPA) established Maximum Contaminant Levels (MCLs) for six (6) individual PFAS compounds, including PFOA, PFOS, PFBS, GenX (HFPO-DA), PFNA, & PFHxS.
+With the establishment of legally enforceable levels (MCL's), routine testing for PFAS will be required for drinking water systems and any detections will be included in future annual water quality reports.

-2023 Table of Detected Regulated Contaminants For Brookings Municipal Utilities (EPA ID 0071)
+2024 Table of Detected Regulated Contaminants For Brookings Municipal Utilities (EPA ID 0071)